Eve-LynBremner/Full_Stack_Notes_Application/readme.md

 run the server
 `node server.js`

-open link below in browser to view app `http://localhost:3001`
+open the link in browser to view app `http://localhost:3001`